Flux Variations of Fast Radio Bursts and Their Persistent Radio Sources: Evidence for a Shared Progenitor: data and analysis methods

 In the ICCF analysis, correlations are evaluated by shifting one time series relative to the other and linearly interpolating it onto the sampling epochs of the second series.
 To mitigate possible interpolation bias, the ICCF is computed in both interpolation directions, by alternatively interpolating $P_{\rm day}$ to the PRS observing epochs and interpolating the PRS flux densities to the epochs of $P_{\rm day}$.
 The final ICCF is then obtained by averaging the two resulting correlation functions.

 We quantify the correlation using both the Pearson correlation coefficient, which measures linear relationships, and the Spearman rank correlation coefficient, which is sensitive to monotonic trends and less affected by outliers.
-Uncertainties are estimated using a flux-randomization bootstrap procedure(\cite{Peterson_1998}), in which the PRS flux measurements are perturbed according to their reported uncertainties and resampled with replacement.
+Uncertainties are estimated using a flux-randomization bootstrap procedure \citep{Peterson_1998}, in which the PRS flux measurements are perturbed according to their reported uncertainties and resampled with replacement.

 To evaluate the statistical significance of the correlation, we perform permutation tests by randomly shuffling the temporal order of one time series while keeping the other fixed.
 The ICCF is recomputed for each of 1000 permutations, and the empirical $p$-value is defined as the fraction of trials whose maximum correlation coefficient exceeds that obtained from the real data.
+We adopt the same null hypothesis of no intrinsic correlation between the two time series, and correlations with $p<0.05$ are considered statistically significant.